 In front of him, sunlight rained down through an opening in the ceiling, creating a path to the throne.
-The room was rectangular and stretched a good distance from the entrance to the throne.
+He saw that the room was rectangular and stretched a good distance from the entrance.
 In the corner of his eyes, he caught additional passages that exited the hall through the sides.
 There were windows, but the placements were too high, giving it a more decorative touch than a practical one.

 Without stalling, he walked towards the throne.

 “To his majesty King Sarjace J. Roulus Dalzon the twelfth, I present the champion of this year’s arms competition, and your very own subject residing in the 3rd ward, Kaidus Paltos.”
-The royal attendant announced him as he approached.
+The royal attendant announced him as he approached the throne.

 “Him?”
 A stout man in his mid-forties, sitting lazily—with a palm supporting his head—upon the throne inquired.

-The man had clear blue eyes, short curly brown hair, prominent cheekbones that complimented his oval face nicely, and a clean shaven look.
-Wearing a red fur cloak and a black outfit with intricate silver patterns along with a golden crown on his head, even if the king did not look dignified, his attire more than made up for it.
+The man had clear blue eyes, short curly brown hair, prominent cheekbones that complimented his oval face nicely, and a clean-shaven look.
+The King was wearing a red fur cloak and a black outfit with silver patterns and a golden crown on his chest.
+Even if he did not look dignified, his attire more than made up for it.